-First Quantum Mineral Ltd (link to www.first-quantum.com) is one of the world’s top 10 copper producers, with long life operations in several countries, exporting millions of tonnes of concentrate to customers worldwide.
-The company is continuously looking for efficient, sustainable and less invasive solutions in all its operations, while striving to meet its customer’s expectations.
+First Quantum Minerals Ltd (link to www.first-quantum.com) is one of the world’s top 10 copper producers, with long life operations in several countries, exporting millions of tonnes of concentrate to customers worldwide.
+The company is continuously looking for efficient, sustainable, and less invasive solutions in all its operations while striving to meet its customer’s expectations.

-In order to meet the ever growing demands for natural resources, First Quantum is involved in several exploration projects around the world, one of which is located in Eastern Lapland.
-Geophysical characterisation of the area proved to be challenging for traditional methods of airborne surveying, however Radai’s highly-customized field survey method provided a solution in this case.
+In order to meet the ever-growing demands for natural resources, First Quantum is involved in several exploration projects around the world, one of which is located in Eastern Lapland.
+Geophysical characterization of the area proved to be challenging for traditional methods of airborne surveying, however, Radai’s highly customized field survey method provided a solution in this case.

 The survey was made beyond visual line-of-sight (BVLOS) operational mode with the permission of Finland aviation authorities.
 Radai’s magnetic measurement system was installed into a custom-made UAV fixed-wing plane (Albatros VT2).
-Survey system included a magnetometer, datalogger and multiple other sensors; GPS, barometer, voltage and currency sensors and plenty of others.
+The Survey system included a magnetometer, datalogger, and multiple other sensors; GPS, barometer, voltage and currency sensors, and plenty of others.

 After take-off, the flight was controlled by an autopilot that guided the drone through a predefined set of waypoints.
 The flight path followed terrain topography defined by a digital elevation model (DEM) which was provided by the National Land Survey of Finland.

-The flight performance was controlled by a PC software via telemetry (radio) link and redundant connection was established via wireless mobile GSM link in real time.
+The flight performance was controlled by a PC software via telemetry (radio) link and redundant connections were established via wireless mobile GSM link in real-time.
 Separate GSM based tracker devices enabled the UAV to be tracked in case of lost telemetry signal or an unwanted crash.
-Magnetic base station near the mobile telemetry/control station measured the temporal variation of the magnetic field and the barometric pressure.
+The magnetic base station near the mobile telemetry/control station measured the temporal variation of the magnetic field and the barometric pressure.